 Bible archaeologists discover ancient relic that may prove the existence of legendary warrior from holy book

-You are currently viewing Bible archaeologists discover ancient relic that may prove the existence of legendary warrior from holy book
+Artistic representation for Bible archaeologists discover ancient relic that may prove the existence of legendary warrior from holy book

 The seal, discovered in a dig in the ancient city of Jericho, Palestine, is inscribed with the name “Jehu,” a name that is associated with the biblical prophet Jehu, who led a military campaign against the kingdom of Israel.
 The discovery of the seal has sparked a flurry of excitement among archaeologists and biblical scholars alike.
 Some believe that the seal could be a tangible link to the historical figure of Jehu, while others remain skeptical.

-Yoʼemer was a close friend of David and played a significant role in the history of Israel.
+YoΚΌemer was a close friend of David and played a significant role in the history of Israel.
 The stone relic is believed to be a fragment of a larger monument, possibly a stele or a pillar.
 It is thought to be from the 10th century BCE, dating back to the time of the Israelite monarchy.
 The relic is currently housed in the Israel Museum in Jerusalem.

 These figures, often depicted with wings, horns, and other demonic features, were not merely decorative elements but served as powerful symbols of the Assyrian Empire’s military might and its control over the conquered territories.
 The winged demon figures were not limited to the Assyrian Empire’s own art.
 They were also found in other cultures, including the Hittites, Egyptians, and even the Greeks.